video password: RYW [case sensitive]

 variations for dietary requirements & fun

-too bland – Season with extra salt & pepper.
+too bland – Season with salt & pepper and lemon juice.

 video password: RYW